jaypipes/gdt/README.md

 ```

 Compare the above test code to the following YAML document that a `gdt` user
-might create to describe the same assertion
+might create to describe the same assertions
 (`examples/books/tests/create-then-get.yaml`):

 ```yaml